nathan-barry/nathan.rs/content/posts/favorite-quotes.md

 > "We live together, we act on, and react to, one another; but always and in all circumstances we are by ourselves.
 The martyrs go hand in hand into the arena; they are crucified alone.
 Embraced, the lovers desperately try to fuse their insulated ecstasies into a single self-transcendence; in vain.
 By its very nature every embodied spirit is doomed to suffer and enjoy in solitude.
 Sensations, feelings, insights, fancies—all these are private and, except through symbols and at second hand, incommunicable.
 We can pool information about experiences, but never the experiences themselves.
 From family to nation, every human group is a society of island universes.”
 <br>― Aldous Huxley, The Doors of Perception

+> "In Three Words, I Can Sum Up Everything I’ve Learned About Life.
+It Goes On"
+<br>— Robert Frost

+> "The highest possible stage in moral culture is when we recognize that we ought to control our thoughts"
+<br>— Charles Darwin

 > "Of all tyrannies, a tyranny sincerely exercised for the good of its victims may be the most oppressive.
 It would be better to live under robber barons than under omnipotent moral busybodies.
 The robber baron's cruelty may sometimes sleep, his cupidity may at some point be satiated; but those who torment us for our own good will torment us without end for they do so with the approval of their own conscience.
 They may be more likely to go to Heaven yet at the same time likelier to make a Hell of earth.
 This very kindness stings with intolerable insult.
 To be "cured" against one's will and cured of states which we may not regard as disease is to be put on a level of those who have not yet reached the age of reason or those who never will; to be classed with infants, imbeciles, and domestic animals."
 <br>― C.S.
 Lewis

-> "The highest possible stage in moral culture is when we recognize that we ought to control our thoughts"
-<br>— Charles Darwin

-> "In Three Words, I Can Sum Up Everything I’ve Learned About Life.
-It Goes On"
-<br>— Robert Frost

 > "No matter how isolated you are and how lonely you feel, if you do your work truly and conscientiously, unknown friends will come and seek you."
 <br>— Carl Jung

 > “The day a blind man sees, the first thing he throws away is the stick that has helped him all his life”
 <br>— Unknown

+> "I do not like broccoli.
+And I haven't liked it since I was a little kid and my mother made me eat it.
+And I'm President of the United States, and I'm not going to eat any more broccoli!"
+<br>— George H. W. Bush